 Medical Gases and their associated equipment are widely used for treating patients in hospitals, at home, and by the emergency services.

-BCGA member companies are licensed to manufacture and distribute the medical gases used within the UK and provide a range of associated equipment and services.
+Many BCGA member companies are licensed by the Regulatory Authorities to manufacture and distribute the medical gases used within the UK and provide a range of associated equipment and services.
 Within BCGA, all aspects of medical gases are managed by Technical Sub-Committee (TSC) 7.

-Note: Medical gases are not to be used for non-medical purposes, other than a power source for medical equipment.
+Note: Medical gases are not to be used for non-medical purposes.

 As with all medicines, medical gases have a defined shelf life which is specified within the relevant Marketing Authorisation.
 Each cylinder will have a label that will show the expiry date as well as the batch number of the medicinal product.
-Do not use medical gases once this shelf life has expired; upon expiry the cylinder should be replaced.
+Do not use medical gases once this shelf life has expired; upon expiry the cylinder should be returned back to the owner (normally the gas supplier).

-Some equipment such as medical gas regulators, demand valves and medical gas flow meters, that are associated with the use of medical gases, are classified as medical devices.
+Some equipment such as medical gas regulators, demand valves and medical gas flow meters, that are associated with the administration medical gases, are classified as medical devices.
 European Medical Devices Directives 93/42/EC (as amended) covers the placing on the market and the putting into service of medical devices.
-Medical devices carry a CE marking that is the manufacturer's declaration that the equipment complies with the essential requirements of the relevant Medical Devices Directive.
+Medical devices carry a CE marking that is the manufacturer's declaration that the equipment complies with the Essential Requirements of the relevant Medical Devices Directive.

 The Medicines and Healthcare products Regulatory Agency (MHRA) is the Executive Agency of the Department of Health which protects and promotes public health and patient safety by ensuring that medicines, healthcare products and medical equipment meet appropriate standards of safety, quality, performance and effectiveness, and are used safely.

-Any organisation that wishes to manufacture medical gases must have a Manufacturers Authorisation issued by the MHRA to manufacture medical gases.
-They are required to comply with the basic principles and practices of Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP) as laid down in the European Guidelines.
+Any organisation that wishes to manufacture medical gases must have a Manufacturer's Authorisation issued by the MHRA for the manufacture of medical gases.
+The organisation is required to comply with the basic principles and practices of Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP) as laid down in the relevant European Guidelines.

-Any organisation that wishes to provide and distribute medical gases must have a Wholesale Dealer's Authorisation issued by the MHRA and is required to comply with the basic principles and practices of Good Distribution Practice.
+Any organisation that does not hold a Manufacturer's Authorisation or wishes to provide and distribute medical gases that they have not manufactured must have a Wholesale Dealer's Authorisation issued by the MHRA.
+The organisation is required to comply with the basic principles and practices of Good Distribution Practice as laid down in the relevant European Guidelines.

 All Medical Gas Pipeline Systems (MGPS) and Dental Air and Vacuum Systems (DAVS), which includes vacuum systems, are to be compliant with the standards required by the Department of Health.
 Compliance is required, for example, with: